 The Emergency Production Stop

 Your shop floor has stopped production this quarter because a component recorded as in-stock was not physically present.
-A two-hour unplanned stop in a mid-size manufacturing operation typically costs between $2,000 and $8,000 in direct downtime and expedited procurement before the downstream cost to delivery commitments is calculated.
+An unplanned stop in a mid-size manufacturing operation carries direct costs in production hours, expedited procurement, and downstream schedule disruption before the impact on delivery commitments is calculated.
 If this has happened more than once in a quarter, the pattern is architectural, not incidental.

 The Year-End Write-Off